rachsmithcodes/rachsmith.com/src/content/notes/reading-code-is-different-to-writing.md

 ---
 title: Reading code is a different experience to writing code
 slug: reading-code-is-different-to-writing
-added: 2023-01-30 07:18
+added: 2023-01-29T21:18:00.000Z
-updated: 2023-01-30 07:18
+updated: 2023-01-29T21:18:00.000Z
-tags: [development]
+excerpt: >-
-excerpt: "Once I reach the point where I know what the code is doing, I kind of wish it would get out of the way.
-Enter: abstraction."
+  Once I reach the point where I know what the code is doing, I kind of wish it would get out of the way.
+Enter: abstraction.
 publish: true
+tags:
+  - development
 ---

 When writing code, the first thing I focus on is making it do the thing I want it to do.
 After that is achieved, I might end up with a large file or method.
 Once I reach the point where I know what the code is doing, I kind of wish it would get out of the way.